This post may contain affiliate links. Please see our disclosure policy.

 This homemade ginger ale is easy to make at home with natural ingredients, and no artificial flavors or excess sugar.
 A simple recipe that can be made in under 30 minutes with only 5 ingredients.

 Enjoy this as a standalone drink, a mixer for an adrenal cocktail recipe, or a great sip for when you don’t feel well.
-If you have some homemade ginger juice on hand, it’s a perfect short cut for this ginger ale recipe.
 If you love this recipe, you can’t miss this homemade electrolyte drink!

 Table of Contents